Expression Language Reference¶

 Signature: Binary

-Aliases: d
+Aliases: Default

 Return x if not null, else return default value